The Evolutionary Pathways of Disk-, Bulge-, and Halo-dominated Galaxies: Extracting kinematic structures: methodology

-Following the three steps above, we decompose all galaxies in the TNG50 sample into kinematic stellar cold disk, warm disk, bulge, and halo structures which qualitatively correspond to thin disks, thick disks, classical bulges, and stellar halos in observations, respectively.
+Following the three steps above, we decompose all galaxies in the TNG50 sample into kinematic stellar cold disk, warm disk, bulge, and halo structures\footnote{The mass fractions of kinematic structures are publicly released at \href{https://www.tng-project.org/data}{www.tng-project.org/data}.} which qualitatively correspond to thin disks, thick disks + pseudo bulges, classical bulges, and stellar halos (also diffuse envelopes in elliptical galaxies) in observations, respectively.
 They will be used in the subsequent analysis.
 All stars bound to the galaxy are counted, in order to measure mass fractions of these kinematic structures accurately.
 It is worth mentioning that this mass fraction cannot be directly compared with observations where, generally, stellar light is probed only out to a few effective radii or less.